SBA loan benefits to a buyer

 The SBA loan program encourages and helps new entrepreneurs by providing them with capital to buy or start a business.

-The SBA, or Small Business Administration, is a Federal government agency responsible for overseeing and administering the loans of banks and lenders that wish to approve and provide finance to authorize and process these SBA loans.
+The SBA, or Small Business Administration, is a Federal government agency responsible for overseeing and administering the loans of banks and lenders that wish to approve and provide financing to authorize and process these SBA loans.

 The four steps to take are as follows:

 Here are some common Frequently Asked Questions (FAQs) from borrowers who have worked with me to buy an SBA loan for a business or franchise over the years.
 If you have questions, need more information, or are looking for an SBA loan, you are welcome to email me at info@RogersonBusinessServices.com.
 Otherwise, give me a call at (916) 570-2674.
-If your question is not here, email it to me, and I will respond as soon as possible.
+If your question is not here, email me and I will respond as soon as possible.

 Each lender has its own SBA loan process.
-Smaller banks and lenders have a manager and underwriter who handle the entire process.
+Smaller banks and lenders have a manager and an underwriter who handle the entire process.
 Mid-size lenders may have a local loan committee, while large banks have a more formal approval process that can slow down the application, processing, and eventual approval.

 The SBA has two primary loan programs: the 7(A) loan program for buying a business or franchise and the 504 loan program for buying commercial real estate, including buildings and related property.